MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

     By default, the name is **LeadScoring_**<***YYYYMMDD***><***Time***> (for example, **LeadScoring_202009181410**).
 The date and time are based on Coordinated Universal Time (UTC).

 5. In the **Business process flow** list, select a flow that's relevant for the leads for which you're generating the model.
-The values displayed in the list are the business process flows that are defined for leads in your organization.<!--I'm not sure why the following paragraphs are here (especially the first one).
-The concepts are fully covered elsewhere, so wouldn't they be better simply as "more information" links?-->
+The values displayed in the list are the business process flows that are defined for leads in your organization.

     A business process flow defines a set of steps that users can perform to achieve an outcome.
 An organization can have multiple business process flows to represent the work of different security roles or lines of business.

-    You must enable custom business process flow entities for analytics and to be able to select them.<!--Not sure what "and to be able select" meant.--> More information: [Configure Entity For Managed Lake](https://dynamics.wiki/index.php/Configure_Entity_For_Managed_Lake)
+    You must enable custom business process flow entities for analytics and to be able to select them.
+More information: [Configure Entity For Managed Lake](https://dynamics.wiki/index.php/Configure_Entity_For_Managed_Lake)

 6. In the **State option set** list, select the option set in which the status of the leads is defined, and then select the corresponding qualified and disqualified values in the **Qualified value** and **Disqualified value** lists, respectively.